Reg. 38 Research Degrees

 1. Students who aim to complete a PhD normally register in the first instance for the degree of MPhil unless otherwise approved by the Board of Graduate Studies.
 Subject to satisfactory progress, registration may be upgraded to the degree of PhD.
 Departments may apply to the Chair of the Board of Graduate Studies to allow a student to register directly for the degree of PhD.

 3. If a student fails to upgrade to the degree of PhD at the first attempt, they will normally be permitted to submit a further upgrading proposal.
-If the second attempt fails, the student may be allowed to continue their registration, but only for the degree of MPhil.
-Alternatively, the department may recommend that the student be required to withdraw in accordance with the Regulation on student registration, attendance and progress.
+If the second attempt fails, the student may be allowed to continue their registration for a different award.
+Alternatively, the department may recommend that the student be required to withdraw in accordance with Regulation 36 on student registration, attendance and progress.